nrs-org/novelslop/content/vol_01/chap_04.typ

   first-years to analyzing pixel values of a JPEG image, Mona found it more comfortable to listen at the two.
 What followed completely went over her head, though.
 She did recall that there were a lot of technical jargons, however.
+  The only thing Mona could comprehend was the final verdict: her hair color was agreed to be more purplish than black.

   "Hmm, make sense.
 I guess that’s the baseball club’s CGI expert.
 Not that it really mattered much for baseball, though."